stsquad/cv/README.md

 **Head of Software/Principal Software Engineer**

 Reporting to the Head of Engineering I'm responsible for a team of engineers maintaining all software elements (FPGA, Embedded and network management) of the [VectaStar][] product.
-My responsibilities include balancing the demands on the team of supporting existing customers, improving the quality of the code base and new features development.
+My responsibilities include balancing the demands on the team of supporting existing customers, improving the quality of the code base and developing new features.
 I act as a primary contact to the rest of the business for software related matters.
 I continue to contribute to the code base as a developer.
 I have responsibility for rolling release candidates and together with the Head of Quality sign-off the final releases for general availability.